Avengers: The Initiative: Secret Invasion

 The Revolutionary, a member of Pennsylvania's Liberteens, is actually a Skrull in disguise.
 He is part of a plot to put "a Skrull in every state" by infiltrating each superhero team of the Initiative.
-During Secret Invasion Crusader discovers that camp director Yellowjacket is actually a Skrull impostor; he almost tells the camp's counselor Trauma but changes his mind.
+During the "Secret Invasion" storyline, Crusader discovers that camp director Yellowjacket is a Skrull impostor; he almost tells Trauma, but changes his mind.
 When 3-D Man arrives in Camp Hammond to announce to everyone assembled that the Initiative has been infiltrated by Skrulls, Crusader fears he will be exposed as a Skrull despite his good intentions.
 Crusader uses the Freedom Ring to reverse the goggles' power so that they cause 3-D Man to see Crusader as human and all humans as Skrulls.

-Later 'Yellowjacket-Skrull' gives orders to Gauntlet to dispatch the cadets to help the Young Avengers fight the Skrulls, and Proton is killed during the battle.
+'Yellowjacket-Skrull' later gives orders to Gauntlet to dispatch the cadets to help the Young Avengers fight the Skrulls, and Proton is killed during the battle.
 The Skrulls defeat the cadets and Young Avengers, but then Nick Fury arrives with his "commandos."
-Meanwhile, Ant-Man (Eric O'Grady), the only cadet still on Camp Hammond, witnessed how "Yellowjacket" welcomed a Skrull commander to the base and attempts to learn of their secret plans.
-During the big fight against the Skrull army, Crusader, (a Skrull who lives on Earth and an Initiative cadet) fought for Earth.

-After defeating a Skrull imposter looking like 'She-Thing', 3-D Man joined up with the Skrull Kill Krew and discovered that in every Initiative state team is one Skrull-imposter and killed them all.
+Meanwhile, Ant-Man, the only cadet still on Camp Hammond, witnessed how "Yellowjacket" welcomed a Skrull commander to the base and attempts to learn of their secret plans.
+During the big fight against the Skrull army, Crusader (a Skrull who lives on Earth and an Initiative cadet) fought for Earth.
+After defeating a Skrull imposter looking like She-Thing, 3-D Man joined up with the Skrull Kill Krew and discovered that in every Initiative state team is one Skrull-imposter and killed them all.
 Komodo joined the team as well, and they then added her lover, Hardball.
 The Skrull Kill Crew thought they could not track through all the states on time, but then former Avenger Jocasta appeared with Devil-Slayer, who is a member of the Hawaiian Initiative team, the Point Men.
 Devil-Slayer's teleportation ability will aid them in killing all Skrull imposters within the Fifty State Initiative.